Izuku-midoriy/Vulnarability-Scanner/README.md

-# 🔍 Cloud Based Vulnerability Scanner
+# 🔍 Simple Vulnerability Scanner

 This is a lightweight web-based vulnerability scanner that allows users to enter a URL and scan it for basic HTTP header information.
 The scan results are saved to a Google Cloud Storage bucket and accessible through a clean web UI.